eyeskiller/shopsys/docs/model/product-search-via-elasticsearch.md

 * short description - match anywhere
 * description - match anywhere

-The searched fields and their priority are defined directly in the `Shopsys\FrameworkBundle\Model\Product\Search\ProductElasticsearchRepository::createQuery()` function.
+The searched fields and their priority are defined directly in the `Shopsys\FrameworkBundle\Model\Product\Search\FilterQuery::search()` method.
+This method can be easily changed by extending `FilterQuery` class.

 If you want to improve searching, you can learn more in [Elasticsearch analysis](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis.html).